bloominstituteoftechnology/Sprint-Challenge-Mongo/README.md

 1. `server`: This is where the `required` work will be done

-1. `database`: This is where all of the database files (example: schemas/models, routers, ect.) will be.
+        database: This is where all of the database files (example: schemas/models, routers, ect.) will be.